tomoosting/ONT_Genome_Assembly/README.md

-# Flye_Genome_Assembly
+# De novo genome assembly using Oxford Nanopore
-perform de novo genome assembly using oxford nanopore data
+This repository will soon contain all documentation for performing a de novo genome allembly using Oxford Nanopore data.